-Keyword density in SEO used to be an important foundational concept of search engine optimization.
+Keyword density in SEO was an important foundational concept of search engine optimization.

-SEOs and bloggers used to do keyword stuffing for pushing their web rankings higher.
+SEOs and bloggers used keyword stuffing to push their web rankings higher.

-However, with the coming of Google Panda update, Hummingbird algorithm, and RankBrain, much has changed the way search engines work today.
-It has impacted the importance of keyword density in most of the search engine ranking algorithms.
+However, with the Google Panda update, Hummingbird algorithm, and RankBrain, much has changed how search engines work today.
+It has impacted the importance of keyword density in most search engine ranking algorithms.

-Now, the overall content and user experience play a critical role in determining your web page’s search rankings.
+The overall content and user experience are critical in determining your web page’s search rankings.

-The post opens up this very discussion and shares with you the ideal keyword density in 2022.
+The post opens this discussion and shares the ideal keyword density with you.

-Before taking about Keyword density, have a look at what is a Keyword.
+Before talking about Keyword density, look at what a keyword is.

 What is a Keyword?

 A Keyword is defined as a word or combination of words that bring out the meaning and purpose of your content.
-Concerning SEO, these are the words and phrases that the user’s key into search engines for finding the most relevant content.
+Concerning SEO, these are the words and phrases that the users key into search engines to find the most relevant content.

 What is Keyword Density?